What is difference between Resume and CV?

 Overall, the best resumes templates are all-inclusive and balanced.
 A good resume is chronologically structured, informative, targeted towards the job and is easy to view and impressive to the employer.

-CV Owl brings to you the best free online resume builder which will sure-shot get you a call for your dream job.
+CV Owl brings to you the best online resume builder which will sure-shot get you a call for your dream job.
 Use CV Owl resume maker to build a professional resume

-So, go on, and start creating your resume with CV Owl, the best online free resume builder which will sure-shot get you a call for your much-awaited job.
+So, go on, and start creating your resume with CV Owl, the best online resume builder which will sure-shot get you a call for your much-awaited job.